rlauer6/openbedrock/README.md

 minor incompatibilities (which should be seen as improvements) in previous versions of Bedrock.

-See the "Prerequisites" section below for other programs that must be installed and configured on your system before you can install the Bedrock package.
+See the *Prerequisites* section below for other programs that must be installed and configured on your system before you can install the Bedrock package.

-See the 'BUGS' file for information on reporting bugs.
+See the `BUGS` file for information on reporting bugs.

-See the 'INSTALL' file for installation instructions.
+See the `INSTALL` file for installation instructions.

-See the 'HACKING' file for developer build instructions and the like.
+See the `HACKING` file for developer build instructions and the like.

-See the 'NEWS' file for changes for this release, and a running list of changes from previous releases.
+See the `NEWS` file for changes for this release, and a running list of changes from previous releases.
 Any incompatibilities with previous versions will be noted in the 'NEWS' file.

 # Prerequisites

-'bedrock' is intended to be built on Unix and Unix-like systems, so expects a standard set of utilities (cat, sed, awk, rm, ...) to be present.
+Bedrock is intended to be built on Unix and Unix-like systems, so expects a standard set of utilities (cat, sed, awk, rm, ...) to be present.
 These utilities are not explicitly listed below as prerequisites as they should be present on any modern Unix or GNU/Linux system (or Cygwin, if the Universe hates you ;-).
 We also do not explicitly list those Perl modules that are part of the core library shipped with Perl (e.g., Data::Dumper, MIME::Base64, etc.)

-The various 'bedrock' components are primarily implemented in Perl, so of course a Perl installation is needed.
-Current 'bedrock' development is done using Perl 5.8.8, but any 5.8.x+ features that are used should be conditional.
+The various Bedrock components are primarily implemented in Perl, so of course, a Perl installation is needed.
+Current Bedrock development is done using Perl 5.8.8, but any 5.8.x+ features that are used should be conditional.
 This means that Bedrock should work with versions of Perl prior to 5.8.x, as well.